compdemocracy/analysis-python/README.md

 3. `pip install -r requirements.txt`
 4. `jupyter notebook`

-There are two datasets included.
-Please note the CompDem open data repository on this Github account contains more examples of Polis conversations.
+There are datasets included for convenience.
+Please note the CompDem open data repository on this Github account contains more examples.